nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Translation isn't simple either.
 A protein is a long chain of amino acids, which is built up by a complex molecular machine called a *ribosome*, built from ncRNA and proteins ...

-So, this is pretty simple, right?
+### bootstrapping

 Before we can compile the compiler, we need to compile the compiler.

-### bootstrapping

 In computing, we call this *bootstrapping*.
 You start off by using very primitive tools, possibly even a pencil, to create a very simple first compiler, and then using that compiler you can build a more sophisticated compiler, and so on.

 All of this only works because the *oocyte*, the egg you grew from, contained enough of these mechanisms to get the whole process started.
 Kind of a boot disk.
 You can think of these genes, as an "operating system" which the rest of a cell's biology is implemented on top of.

+XXX

 ### Expression